 Collect your results and find your personality match in the right column.
-You may have several characteristics in more than one personality type, but knowing which are your top types will help to determine which career areas you may want to research more.
-Note, if using MajorClarity these align to the Holland Code career assessment.
+You may have several characteristics in more than one personality type, but identifying your top types can help you explore career areas that may be a good fit.